-- Attach the required learning contract to your form.
+- Attach the required learning contract and copy of your INLS 781 proposal to your form.
 We have come up with several example learning contracts: for a survey, an experiment, an example for a tool/software development project, and an example for a full-scale system development.

-- Once you have uploaded all the required documents, sign your form.
+- Once you have uploaded all the required documents, finish completing the form

-- Once your form has been completed, we will register you for INLS 992.
+- Once your request is approved, you wil be registered for INLS 992.

 Students who do not complete the master's paper during the term in which they are first registered for INLS 992, must re-register for INLS 992 in the semester in which they complete the master's paper.

 When should work on the Master's paper start?